-Eligible SMEs will access academic research experience and excellence at the Camborne School of Mines (CSM) and the Institute of Data Science and Artificial Intelligence (IDSAI) at the University of Exeter.
+Eligible SMEs accessed academic research experience and excellence at the Camborne School of Mines (CSM) and the Institute of Data Science and Artificial Intelligence (IDSAI) at the University of Exeter.

 Staff on the project include:

-Cornwall Resources have had an active field season in 2021 collecting a range of geochemical and geophysical data at their Redmoor tin-tungsten-copper project in east Cornwall.
-Outputs from these exploration activities will generate new data for use in exploration and research projects at the Hub.
-A field workshop planned for 2022 will create an opportunity to share knowledge on how these types of data are gathered for digital applications with regional SMEs.
+Cornwall Resources had an active field season in 2021 collecting a range of geochemical and geophysical data at their Redmoor tin-tungsten-copper project in east Cornwall.
+Outputs from these exploration activities generated new data for use in exploration and research projects at the Hub.

-The South West Centre of Excellence in Satellite Applications (SWCoESA) is part of the Satellite Applications Catapult network, and will provide invaluable access to research skills, knowledge, networks and external funding streams in satellite applications, global space technologies and their relation to the underground environment.
+The South West Centre of Excellence in Satellite Applications (SWCoESA) was part of the Satellite Applications Catapult network, and provided invaluable access to research skills, knowledge, networks and external funding streams in satellite applications, global space technologies and their relation to the underground environment.